F.A.Q. GENERAL QUESTIONS

 The investment for a print depends on multiple criteria, such as size, type of print, editing, number of prints, shipping, and package discounts.
 Each client has unique needs, and the investment will vary from client to client.
 See our IMAGES FAQ below for additional information.

 It is the term we use to distinguish ourselves from other studios.
-What is the difference between Artistic Portraiture and Boudoir?
+What is the difference between Personalized Artistic Portraiture, Fine Art, and Boudoir?
 Actually, lots!

-A typical Boudoir shoot is done in less than two hours after makeup and hair, with each woman getting the same poses and lighting as the women before her.
-The only difference between the two different women’s shoots will be the lingerie or lack thereof.
-For an Artistic Portraiture session, we begin by finding out what type of images the client is visualizing.
+For a Personalized Artistic Portraiture session, we begin by finding out what type of images the client is visualizing.
 This starts with our questionnaire to find out more about the client, the purpose of the photographs, and why they would like them in the first place.
 Next, we continue working with the client, refining ideas to create at least two unique concepts based on their vision and needs.
 This approach allows us to capture everything from unique portraits to more intimate images.
-Due to the time required for this, we only book a limited number of Artistic Portraiture sessions per month.
+Due to the time required for this, we only book a limited number of Personalized Artistic Portraiture sessions per month.
 This way, we know we can give our clients the attention they deserve.
 Capturing images of women that get guys all hot and bothered is easy.
 Our goal is to create images that make other women say, "Wow, you look beautiful in these," which is more difficult.

-How many photographs are included with an Artistic Portraiture Shoot?
+How many photographs are included with an Personalized Artistic Portraiture Shoot?

 If the client is more interested in having a book for themselves or to give as a present, images for their social media accounts, or other products made from their shoot, the number of photographs or digital images purchased will be higher, as will the number of images presented to choose from.